David Livingstone: Legacy

-In 1932, several items related to Livingstone were put on display at a Missionary Exhibition in Bromley: a piece of wood from the tree under which his heart had been buried plus slave chains and irons brought to England by Livingstone himself According to the extensive article about the exhibition published in the "Bromley Mercury", they were especially lent for the occasion by one of Livingstone's daughters.
+In 1932, several items related to Livingstone were put on display at a Missionary Exhibition in Bromley: a piece of wood from the tree under which his heart had been buried plus slave chains and irons brought to England by Livingstone himself.
+According to the extensive article about the exhibition published in the "Bromley Mercury", they were especially lent for the occasion by one of Livingstone's daughters.

-Livingstone Centenary

 Many events were held on 1913 to celebrate the centenary of Livingstone's birth, the principal of which took place in the Royal Albert Hall.
 The Archbishop of Canterbury, Randall Davidson, presided and stated that Livingstone "carved his name on the history of mankind" and "literally left his footprints on the sands of time".
 Another speaker was Harry Johnston, who expressed his feelings about what he termed the "inadequate consideration" shown to Livingstone during his lifetime, and the "stupidity" preventing the publication of Livingstone's journals.
 As well as speeches, there was a performance by a choir of 300 of the cantata, "Livingstone the pilgrim", composed by the Reverend Silvester Horne and Hamish McCunn.

-David Livingstone Centenary Medal

-The Hispanic Society of America was responsible for instituting this medal.
-The award was set up to coincide with Livingstone's Centenary, and is awarded by the American Geographical Society.
-Theodore Roosevelt was awarded this medal in 1917.
+The Hispanic Society of America was instituted the David Livingstone Centenary Medal.
+The award was set up to coincide with Livingstone's centenary and is awarded by the American Geographical Society.
+Theodore Roosevelt was awarded the medal in 1917.
 The medal was designed by Gutzon Borglum, most famous for the sculptures on Mount Rushmore.